-A number of clinical trials testing the use of aromatase inhibitors (Als) in the adjuvant therapy of postmenopausal women with invasive breast cancer have been reported.
+A number of clinical trials have tested the use of aromatase inhibitors (Als) in the adjuvant therapy of postmenopausal women with invasive breast cancer to reduce risk of recurrence.
 The first of these studies, the ATAC trial, randomized postmenopausal women with invasive breast cancer to anastrozole versus tamoxifen versus anastrozole plus tamoxifen in a double-blinded fashion.
-139 The occurrence of contralateral second primary breast cancers was a study endpoint.
-At 47 months median follow-up, a nonsignificant reduction in contralateral breast cancers was observed in women treated with anastrozole alone compared with tamoxifen (OR = 0.62; 95% CI, 0.38-1.02; P = .062), and a significant reduction in contralateral breast cancers was seen in the subset of women with hormone receptor-positive first cancers (OR = 0.56; 95% CI, 0.32-0.98; P = .04).
-140 Similar reductions in the risk for contralateral breast cancer have been observed with sequential tamoxifen followed by exemestane compared with tamoxifen alone and with sequential tamoxifen followed by letrozole compared with tamoxifen followed by placebo.
-141,142
+131 The occurrence of contralateral second primary breast cancers was a study endpoint.
+At 47 months median follow-up, a nonsignificant reduction in contralateral breast cancers was observed in women treated with anastrozole alone compared with tamoxifen (OR, 0.62; 95% CI, 0.38-1.02; P = .062), and a significant reduction in contralateral breast cancers was seen in the subset of women with hormone receptor-positive first cancers (OR, 0.56; 95% CI, 0.32-0.98; P = .04).132 Similar reductions in the risk for contralateral breast cancer have been observed with sequential tamoxifen followed by exemestane compared with tamoxifen alone and with sequential tamoxifen followed by letrozole compared with tamoxifen followed by placebo.
+133,134 tamoxifen followed by letrozole.

-In the Breast International Group (BIG) 1-98 trial postmenopausal women with early-stage breast cancer were randomized to receive 5 years of treatment with one of the following therapeutic regimens: letrozole; sequential letrozole followed by tamoxifen; tamoxifen; or sequential tamoxifen followed by letrozole.
 Risk for breast cancer recurrence was lower in women in the letrozole arm relative to the tamoxifen arm.
-143
+135

+In the Breast International Group (BIG) 1-98 trial postmenopausal women with early-stage breast cancer were randomized to receive 5 years of treatment with one of the following therapeutic regimens: letrozole; sequential letrozole followed by tamoxifen; tamoxifen; or sequential

 The results of the MAP.3 trial show promising use of exemestane in the breast cancer prevention setting.
-MAP.3 is a randomized, double-blind, placebo-controlled, multicenter, multinational trial in which 4560 women were randomly assigned to either exemestane (2285 patients) or placebo (2275 patients).4 The study authors reported that about 5% of patients in each group had discontinued the protocol treatment.
+MAP.3 is a randomized, double-blind, placebo-controlled, multicenter, multinational trial in which 4560 women were randomly assigned to either exemestane (2285 patients) or placebo (2275 patients).
+The study authors reported that about 5% of patients in each group had discontinued the protocol treatment.
 The major reasons for early discontinuation of the protocol treatments were toxic effects (15.4% in the exemestane group vs. 10.8% in the placebo group, P < .001) and patient refusal (6.9% vs. 6.0%, P = .22).
-After a median follow-up of 3 years, compared to the placebo exemestane was found to reduce the relative incidence of invasive breast cancers by 65%, from 0.55% to 0.19% (HR = 0.35 with exemestane; 95% CI, 0.18- $0.70).^{4}$
+After a median followup of 3 years, compared to the placebo exemestane was found to reduce the relative incidence of invasive breast cancers by 65%, from 0.55% to 0.19% (HR, 0.35 with exemestane; 95% CI, 0.18- 0.70).

-The IBIS-II study included 3864 postmenopausal women at high risk for breast cancer, defined by family history of breast cancer or prior diagnosis of DCIS, LCIS, or ADH.5 (HR = 0.47; 95% CI, 0.32-0.68).
-The advantage of anastrozole was greater prevention of high-grade tumors (HR = 0.35; 95% CI, 0.16-0.74) compared with intermediate- or lowgrade tumors.
+Similarly, the IBIS-II trial evaluated the role of anastrozole for breast cancer prevention.
+The IBIS-II study included 3864 postmenopausal women at high risk for breast cancer, defined by family history of breast cancer or prior diagnosis of DCIS, LCIS, or ADH.5 (HR, 0.47; 95% CI, 0.32-0.68).
+The advantage of anastrozole was greater prevention of high-grade tumors (HR, 0.35; 95% CI, 0.16-0.74) compared with intermediate-or low-grade tumors.
 The follow-up period in this trial was longer than that for the MAP.3 trial.
 The cumulative incidence after 7 years was predicted to rise 2.8% in the anastrozole group compared with 5.6% in the placebo group.5